8ta4/blog/drafts/Cutting Down Latency: Can I Keep the Prerecorded API's Accuracy?.md

 I suspect that the TCP slow start might be the culprit behind the latency issues with the prerecorded API.
 For reference, I'm using [Opus](https://github.com/8ta4/say/blob/28276acd622fd2cd8d0f86568534361927ddf363/DONTREADME.md?plain=1#L157) with [a 24kbps bitrate](https://github.com/8ta4/say/blob/28276acd622fd2cd8d0f86568534361927ddf363/DONTREADME.md?plain=1#L165) and [a gigabit connection in the continental US](https://github.com/8ta4/say/blob/28276acd622fd2cd8d0f86568534361927ddf363/DONTREADME.md?plain=1#L251).

-I've brainstormed a few potential solutions:
-- Deepgram's Node SDK and Readable Stream: I've experimented with a readable stream to send audio data using Deepgram's Node SDK.
+I've experimented with a readable stream to send audio data using Deepgram's Node SDK.
 The idea was to keep the connection alive as more audio gets recorded.
 But the connection doesn't stick around.

+I've brainstormed a few potential solutions:
+- Deepgram's Node SDK and Readable Stream: Deepgram could improve their Node SDK, so that the connection stays longer when streaming audio data using prerecorded API.
 - Hybrid API: Deepgram could offer an API that allows for real-time audio streaming to be temporarily stored and then processed using the prerecorded API once the streaming is complete.
 This could bypass the upload delay.
 - On-Premise Hosting: Deepgram has [an enterprise on-premise solution](https://deepgram.com/pricing).
 But maybe they can offer a cheaper on-premise hosting solution that open-source projects can use.
 Then I could whip up the hybrid API myself.